 In Nigerian culture,** parents typically assemble grandparents, close friends, a pastor, and relatives for a naming ceremony for the child, 7 days after birth.
 It is an occasion full of celebration, prayer, and inspiration as everyone revels over what the child's name will be.
 Typically, the child will have several traditional names, an English (or name … Continue reading How a Dream Becomes a Vision

 This is the age-old question that I ask myself and constantly gets asked of me.
 I would like to believe that it was my strategic foresight, research and leadership experiences, and all of my ambition.
-And while that may be part of the story–a large part–it it still far from complete.
+And while that may be part of the story--a large part--it it still far from complete.
 When I originally wrote … Continue reading How I Got Into Stanford…I Think